 Focuses on delineation of research problems, types of research, design of experiments, specific research procedures and tools, and instruction in preparation of proposals, research papers, and theses.

 Involves a scholarly investigation of a selected topic using literature and/or experimental techniques.
 Advisor required.
-May be repeated up to 7 total credit hours.
+You must take three credits.

-All doctoral students must register for not fewer than 30 hours of dissertation credit as part of the requirements for the degree.
+All doctoral students must register for at least 30 hours of dissertation credit as part of the requirements for the degree.
 For a detailed discussion of doctoral dissertation credit, refer to the Graduate School section.